eitanlees/eitanlees.github.io/_posts/2018-04-04-scipy-stats.md

 ![svg](/notebooks/scipy-stats_files/scipy-stats_6_0.svg)

-### Location and Shape Parameteres
+### Location and Shape Parameters

 We can pass to the distribution object a parameter `loc` which controls the mean and `scale` which controls the standard deviation.
-Lets create a variety of distributions by varying these paramerters
+Lets create a variety of distributions by varying these parameters

 ```python